NaluCFD/Nalu/docs/source/developer/testing.rst

 ``ctest -R femHC`` to run the test matching the ``femHC`` regular expression.
 See ``ctest -h`` for more options in running tests.

-To define your own tolerance for tests, at configure time, add ``-DTEST_TOLERANCE=0.0001`` to the Nalu CMake configure line.
+To define your own tolerance for tests, at configure time, add ``-DTEST_TOLERANCE=0.0001`` for example to the Nalu CMake configure line.

 Updating Reference Data for Your Machine
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~